ballerina-platform/module-ballerinax-sap.s4hana.inventory/docs/README.md

 2. Remove unnecessary grouping prefixes from schema names.
 For example:
    `Api_sales_contract_srvA_Salesorder` -> `A_Salesorder`

+3. Improve response schema names by removing unnecessary prefixes and suffixes and renaming them to be more descriptive.
+   `wrapper` -> `A_InspectionlotWrapper`
+   `Collection of A_InspectionlotType` -> `CollectionOfA_Inspectionlot`

-3. Add operation Ids.
+4. Add operation Ids.
 This is more user-friendly with SAP-specific scripts.
-The logic for parameter sanitization is reused, making it less complicated for the tool.
-The pattern is as follows:
+The logic for parameter sanitization is
-   `${HTTP Method}${The Resource Name}Of${Base Path Name}`
-   `/salesorder(asdad)/to_Item` => `getTo_ItemOfSalesorder`

-        Exceptions: /rejectApprovalRequest, /releaseApprovalRequest, /$batch

 ## Sanitization for SAP S/4HANA OpenAPI Generated Client